It's not uncommon for death not to be permanent in Fiction

 - The player-characters of Borderlands possess immortality through the New-U stations (save checkpoints) they come across.
 If they do take too much damage and subsequently bleed out, they are simply cloned and deposited back at the last New-U station they passed.
 For a fee.

-- The New-U stations are controlled by the Hyperion Corporation, who are the main bad guys throughout all of Border Lands 2, yet still work for the player... yet doesn't work for other characters.
-The reason being is that one: Hyperion is still profiting from your deaths, and two: Handsome Jack will not allow you to die unless he does it personally with his own two hands.
+- The New-U stations are controlled by the Hyperion Corporation, who are the main bad guys throughout all of Border Lands 2, yet still work for the player, though not for other characters.
+The reason being is that one: Hyperion is still profiting from your deaths, two: Handsome Jack will not allow you to die unless he does it personally with his own two hands, and three: Angel may hack Hyperion technology to lend you assistance.
+Why it works when Jack is fighting you personally and Angel is destroyed is anyone's guess.

 - VitaStations serve a similar function for the protagonists of BioShock and the sequel.